 The most egregious example of this was the New York Times Op-Ed column Nocera wrote after CEO Tim Cook's 2013 appearance before a Senate subcommittee investigating Apple's overseas tax strategies, in which he accused Cook of telling, under oath, a "flat-out lie."

-I happen to agree with one of the points Nocera makes in his New York Times op-ed column Thursday.
-There is something about sending tens of billions of dollars to a holding company that has tax residency in no country on earth that seems to violate the spirit of the law -- despite Cook's assertion to the contrary.
+I happen to agree with Nocera that funneling tens of billions of dollars through a holding company that has tax residency in no country on earth seems to violate the spirit of the law, despite Cook's assertions to the contrary.

 "There is a bounce to his step that betrays a certain youthful cockiness"

 Joe Nocera's lovely op-ed essay in Saturday's New York Times does us all a favor by including a link to a piece Nocera wrote about Steve Jobs for Esquire in 1986.

 Jobs had been kicked out of Apple (AAPL), and to help drum up publicity for his new project, NeXT, he invited Nocera -- who would later become Fortune's editorial director MOREPhilip Elmer-DeWitt - Aug 27, 2011 9:24 AM ET

 The New York Times columnist -- and former Fortune editor -- waited until the end of Saturday's 1,700-word "Talking Business" column about the health of Apple's CEO and the secrecy that surrounds it to reveal that on Thursday afternoon, several hours after he'd gotten his final "Steve's health is a private matter" from Apple's public relations machine, he got a call from Steve Jobs himself.